suse-edge/edge-image-builder/docs/building-images.md

 For information on the TPM configuration, see the [Elemental MachineRegistration documentation](https://elemental.docs.rancher.com/machineregistration-reference/#configelementalregistration).

+Additionally, the following RPMs must be included in the RPMs directory as described in the Image Configuration Directory section:
+* `elemental-register`
+* `elemental-system-agent`

 ## Image Configuration Directory

 The image configuration directory contains all the files necessary for EIB to build an image.
 As the project matures,